Discover the Supreme Court Police

 If I am a current local or state law enforcement officer, will I be required to attend the Federal Law Enforcement Training Center (FLETC)?

-Yes, all Supreme Court Police Officers are required to graduate from the 13 week Uniformed Police Training Program (UPTP), taught at the Federal Law Enforcement Training Center in Glynco, Georgia.
+Yes, all Supreme Court Police Officers are required to graduate from the 13-week Uniformed Police Training Program (UPTP), taught at the Federal Law Enforcement Training Center in Glynco, Georgia.

 If I am qualifying based on my education alone, can I apply prior to graduation?